 19. Christmas Island

-Christmas Island makes the list partially because its flag has a cool looking Golden Bosun bird on it.
+Christmas Island makes my list partially because its flag has a beautiful looking Golden Bosun bird on it.
 Just looks pretty.
-But the real fun comes in the fact that the island’s shape shown in the center of the flag looks like a bikini bottom.
+Maybe I had the beaches on my mind, but the island’s shape reminds me of a bikini bottom.
 We deducted a point and dropped Christmas Island’s flag lower on this list since the Australian territory’s name was based on the fact that an explorer passed it on Christmas Day in 1643 and dubbed it accordingly.
 Lazy.
 And that’s even lazy for us.
 It’s located to the northwest of Australia and just south of Indonesia.

 Territory Population: 2,072

 This country’s flag is simple but its square shape sets it apart from the typically rectangular flags of other nations.
-The red cross symbol is found on the Victorinox knifes we carried around as Scouts.
-Not sure why that’s particularly important, but there you go.
-You’re welcome.
+The red cross symbol is found on the Victorinox knifes I carried around as a Scout so maybe there’s some nostalgia there.
 Switzerland is also home to holey cheese (not to be confused with the holy cheese housed in Vatican City), pretty nurses, wooden clocks, Alpine horns (see Asterix in Switzerland), craggy mountains, discreet banks, and avoiding getting involved in wars.
 Switzerland is located in Europe in the area between Germany, France, and Italy.
-Update: We forgot to mention that Switzerland is also famous for chocolate.
+Update: I forgot to mention that Switzerland is also famous for chocolate.
 Duh!
-What’s wrong with us?!
+What’s wrong with me?!
 That’s like making a list of objects in the Solar System and forgetting to list the Sun!
-Geez.
+Geez.]

 Country Population: 8,000,000